 On Demand?
 It is not too late to join the Information Age revolution.
 Links and videos appear alongside words, allowing readers to touch, push, scroll, click and jump through text for information.

 Enable understanding?
 Attentiveness is applied for intensive reading, thinking, memorizing and learning.
 Extensive readers draw inferences, clarify meanings and ensure absorption.
 Readers interact with content.

 Major League?
 Children must develop a slower mode of text reading for assimilation.
 Adults can ensure mastery of technology will not stunt development of focused reading skills for research, study and perception.

 Digital Learning Tools

 On the fly fix?
 Scanning and scrolling are useful.
-They may eliminate hypotheses and help find the answers to known questions.
+They may eliminate hypotheses to find the right answers for known questions.
 Technology serves as an essential operating tool for readers, writers and educators.